Search

 • Prematriculation College Credit

 Scores on the tests listed below, documented previous educational experience, and DKU placement tests are the criteria that can be used to determine a student’s qualifications for certain advanced courses.
 In addition, a limited amount of elective course credit may be awarded on the basis of precollege examination and/or credits earned of the three types listed above.
 Duke Kunshan University will record on students’ permanent Duke Kunshan University records courses of these three types completed prior to their matriculation at Duke Kunshan University.
 The three types of precollege work are regarded as equivalent and may be used for placement into higher-level coursework and to satisfy major requirements at Duke Kunshan University to the extent allowed by each major.
-Additionally, students may be granted up to 8 elective credits toward the degree requirement of 136 credits for any combination of AP, IPC or prematriculation credit.
-AP, IPC and prematriculation credits may not be used to satisfy the quantitative reasoning requirement or any other general education requirements.
-Enrollment in a course for which AP, IPC or prematriculation credit has been given will cause the AP, IPC or prematriculation credit to be forfeited.
+Additionally, students may be granted up to 8 elective credits toward the degree requirement of 136 credits for any combination of AP, IPC, or prematriculation credit.
+AP, IPC, and prematriculation credits may not be used to satisfy the quantitative reasoning requirement or any other general education requirements.
+Enrollment in a course for which AP, IPC or prematriculation credit has been given will cause the AP, IPC, or prematriculation credit to be forfeited.

-All AP, IPC and prematriculation credits that Duke Kunshan University recognizes, along with the equivalent course, will appear on the DKU transcript.
+All AP, IPC, and prematriculation credits that Duke Kunshan University recognizes, along with the equivalent course, will appear on the DKU transcript.
 The University does not recognize any AP or IPC exams that are taken after a student begins at DKU nor does it recognize equivalent exams granting degree credit (CLEP, locally administered placement tests, etc.).

 Forfeiture of Precollege Credit Awarded

 Students who successfully complete a course at Duke Kunshan University for which they received precollege credit may not use that precollege credit or any higher precollege credit in that subject to satisfy degree requirements, but the precollege work will remain on the Duke Kunshan University transcript.
-A student who enrolls in a course for which precollege credit was awarded and who subsequently fails or withdraws from the course after the Drop/Add deadline will be allowed to apply the pre-college credit toward graduation requirements according to the policy governing use of such credits (see above).
+A student who enrolls in a course for which precollege credit was awarded and who subsequently fails or withdraws from the course after the Drop/Add deadline will not be allowed to apply the precollege credit toward graduation requirements according to the policy governing use of such credits (see above).

 College Board Advanced Placement Program (AP) Examinations

 Duke Kunshan University recognizes the Advanced Placement program of the College Board.
 A score of four or five on College Board Advanced Placement Program Examinations, taken prior to matriculation at Duke Kunshan, is the basis for consideration of placement in advanced courses.
 Approval of the faculty and the corresponding division chair or the Director of the LCC is required before final placement is made.
-Scores must be submitted directly from the appropriate testing service to the Office of the University Registrar.
+Scores must be submitted directly from the appropriate testing service to the Office of the Registrar.

 International Placement Credit (IPC)